aws-solutions/research-service-workbench-on-aws/solutions/swb-reference/README.md

 1. Navigate to `solutions/swb-reference`.
 1. Copy `src/config/example.yaml` and create a new file in the format `<STAGE>.yaml` in the config folder.
 The stage value uniquely identifies this deployment.
 Some common values that can be used are `dev`, `beta`, and `gamma`.
 1. Open your new `<STAGE>.yaml` file and uncomment the `stage` attribute.
 Provide the correct `<STAGE>` value for the attribute
 1. Open your new `<STAGE>.yaml` file and uncomment `awsRegion` and `awsRegionShortName`. `aws-region` value can be one of the values on this [table](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.RegionsAndAvailabilityZones.html#Concepts.RegionsAndAvailabilityZones.Regions), under the `Region` column. `awsRegionName` can be a two or three letter abbreviation for that region, of your own choosing.
-The `awsRegion` value will determine which region SWBv2 is deployed in.
+The `awsRegion` value will determine which region RWB is deployed in.
 1. Uncomment `rootUserEmailParamStorePath` and provide a name for a SSM parameter that will contain the main account user's email address, e.g. `/swb/<stage>/rootUser/email`.
 1. Follow instructions to [create a SSM Parameter](https://docs.aws.amazon.com/systems-manager/latest/userguide/parameter-create-console.html) in your main account and set the name as the assigned value in `rootUserEmailParamStorePath` and the value as the main account user's email address.
 1. Uncomment `allowedOrigins` and provide a list of URLs that will be allowed to access your SWB API, e.g. ['http://localhost:3000','http://localhost:3002'].